NCERT Solutions for Class 10 Maths Chapter 10 Circles

 1639543596459

-Let the length of AE is x.
+Let the length of AE be x.

-Now in ABC ,
+Now in $\bigtriangleup ABC$ ,

-CF=CD=6 (tangents on the circle from point C)
+$CF = CD = 6$ (tangents on the circle from point C)

-BE=BD=6 (tangents on the circle from point B)
+$BE = BD = 6$ (tangents on the circle from point B)

-AE=AF=x (tangents on the circle from point A)
+$AE = AF = x$ (tangents on the circle from point A)

 Now AB = AE + EB